binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### SSH {#network-identify-risks-doppelganger-domains-ssh}
 ![](images/ThreatTags/average-common-difficult-severe.png)

-This attack pattern usually sees less traffic, but if/when compromised, includes potentially much larger gains.
+This attack pattern usually sees less traffic, but if/when compromised, potentially leads to much larger gains.
 You do not get better than shell access, especially if they have not disallowed root, as discussed in the VPS chapter under [Hardening SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-sshd_config).

 Setup the DNS A record value to be the IP address of the attacker's SSH server and the left most part of the name to be "*", so that all possible substitutions that do not exist (not just absent any matching records) will receive the attacker's SSH server IP address.
 DNS wild-card rules are complicated.